canonical/lxd-imagebuilder/doc/howto/index.md

 # How-to guides

-These how-to guides cover key operations and processes in `distrobuilder`.
+These how-to guides cover key operations and processes in `lxd-imagebuilder`.

 ```{toctree}
 :titlesonly: